Nest: Insects

 The Eastern carpenter bee, Xylocopa virginica, builds nests in wood, bamboo culms, agave stalks, and other similar materials.
 When digging the nests, they use the wood shavings scraped from the wall to create partitions within the tunnels.
 The nest tunnels have about 1-4 branches, each with multiple brood cells.
 Because they will excavate nests in lumber used by humans in construction, their nesting behavior can weaken wood in manmade structures.

 Termite nests can extend 5 m or more in the air.

 Termites build elaborate nests that span multiple generations and may last decades.
 Using chewed wood, mud, and feces some species build large mounds which may extend well into the air.
 The largest nests, built by members of the genus Amitermes, stand nearly 7 m tall with a similar circumference at the base, and host millions of individuals.
 Termite mounds are constructed to allow for excellent air flow, regulating the mound temperature.
 The mounds protect against drying and predation allowing many species to lose ancestral traits such as hard bodies, pigmentation, and well-developed eyes.
 Magnetic termites construct their nests with flattened sides along the north–south axis to ensure maximum warming during the winter, while exposing minimal surface area to the harshest mid-day sun.
 Other termite species use their nests to farm fungi.

 Ant nests are often excavated in soil, and often feature an elaborate internal structure that may extend 2 m or more underground.
-As the structure gets further underground, individual chambers become farther and farther apart, but individual ants are bale to sense the level of carbon dioxide in the soil, and thus be aware of relative depth.
+As the structure gets further underground, individual chambers become farther and farther apart, but individual ants are able to sense the level of carbon dioxide in the soil, and thus be aware of relative depth.
 Leafcutter ants build a complex nest which can, in some species, house 8 million individuals.
 The nests feature numerous chambers, most notably garden chambers where they farm fungus on leaves they harvest from the forest.

 Species such as some carpenter ants and paper wasps (e.g. Polistes exclamans) build "satellite nests" - smaller nests near, but separate from, the main nest.
 These satellite nests are used as an insurance against predators and parasites; if the original nest is attacked, surviving members can move to the satellite nest.
 Other species such as Parischnogaster alternata, construct nests in clusters with the central core composed of older colonies surrounded by younger colonies.